Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Galaxy Cluster Merger Shock Environment

 In principle, radiative losses depend on the total electromagnetic acceleration experienced by a charged particle.
 One may therefore ask whether the convection electric field associated with the shock contributes an additional radiative loss term.
 For cluster merger shocks, however, the convection electric field satisfies $E_{\rm conv} = (V_u/c)B_u$, where the upstream velocity $V_u$ is much smaller than the speed of light.
 As a result, the radiative contribution associated with $E_{\rm conv}$ is suppressed relative to the magnetic-field-driven transverse acceleration by a factor of order $(V_u/c)^2$.
 The standard synchrotron loss expression therefore provides an excellent approximation under intracluster conditions.

 Any viable acceleration mechanism operating in cluster merger shocks must therefore compete effectively with these radiative losses in order to sustain electrons at Lorentz factors $\gamma \sim 10^4$--$10^5$ required for observable radio synchrotron emission \citep[e.g.,][]{Hoeft2007, Siemieniec-Ozieblo2011, Pinzke2013}.
+For representative cluster conditions, the shock-transition scale may be taken as a few thermal ion gyroradii, $\Delta \sim {\rm a~few}\, r_{c,i,\rm th}$ \citep[e.g.,][]{Ha2021}.
+Using $T_i \sim {\rm a~few}\,{\rm keV}$ and $B \sim 0.1$--$1\,\mu{\rm G}$, this gives $\Delta \sim 10^{10}$--$10^{11}\,{\rm cm}$.
+By contrast, electrons responsible for observable radio relic emission, with $\gamma \sim 10^4$--$10^5$, have gyroradii $r_{c,e} \sim 10^{13}$--$10^{15}\,{\rm cm}$, implying $r_{c,e}/\Delta \sim 10^2$--$10^4$.
+Thus, the condition $r_{c,e} \gg \Delta$ is well satisfied in the energy range relevant for radio synchrotron emission, placing the electron dynamics in a regime where ballistic transport dominates, while non-adiabatic or stochastic effects \citep[e.g.,][]{Katou2019} are expected to be important only in the transitional regime $r_c \sim \Delta$.
 In the following section, we combine the acceleration rate derived for BSA with the loss rate given above to determine the maximum electron energy attainable in cluster shocks.